zhix/tjbot/README.md

 ### 4) [Programming] Follow the instructions in order to get the TJBot working.
 Once you are done, you are now working on the final and most crucial (possibly the most difficult) step.
 We will run the NodeJS programming on “Geany Programmer’s Editor”.

-1. to Menu > Programming > Geany Programmer’s Editor
+1. Go to Menu > Programming > Geany Programmer’s Editor
 ![alt text][geany]

 You will see this on your screen.